paolobertani/math-eval-c/README.md

 Requires root privileges.

-If `math-eval` is already present on the destination directory you'll be prompted for confirmation before overwriting.
+If `matheval` is already present on the destination directory you'll be prompted for confirmation before overwriting.

 &nbsp;